Diderot-Language/examples/steps/README.md

-the program execution from within Diderot or by looking at snapshots: there is no enduring record of what strands died when, and you can only learn that a strand's `update` method was called if it does not immediately die** (except for `print` messages to explicitly document this as it happens).
+the program execution from within Diderot or by looking at snapshots: there is no enduring record of what strands died when, and you can only learn that a strand's `update` method was called if it does not immediately die** (except if you've used `print` messages to explicitly document this as it happens).
 The `99-Snap` line shows the final saved program output `state.nrrd`, which is the same as the final snapshot.